Definition Guide Irish law and best practice

 Getting started with Asbestos Awareness Training

-Whether you are an employer looking to train your workforce or an individual seeking certification, our online Asbestos Awareness Course provides comprehensive, CAR 2006 compliant Asbestos Awareness Training that can be completed in approximately 45 minutes.
-The course covers all aspects of Asbestos Awareness including the definition and types of Asbestos Awareness, legal requirements in Ireland, risk assessment using the risk assessment for Asbestos Awareness, proper techniques for safe asbestos handling, carrying, pushing, and pulling, and how to use asbestos protection equipment (RPE, PPE, coveralls) effectively.
+Whether you are an employer looking to train your team or an individual seeking certification, our online Asbestos Awareness Course provides comprehensive, CAR 2006 compliant Asbestos Awareness Training that can be completed in approximately 45 minutes.
+The course covers what asbestos is and the types of asbestos, the health risks, how to recognise ACMs and where they are found, the asbestos register and survey, the STOP-CHECK-REPORT procedure, PPE and RPE basics, and your legal duties in Ireland.

 Upon successful completion of the online assessment, you receive an instant digital Asbestos Awareness Certificate that is valid for three years and recognised by employers throughout Ireland.
 For businesses, we offer bulk pricing and an employer dashboard to manage Asbestos Awareness Training across your workforce.
 Need a quick top-up?
 Try our Asbestos Awareness Refresher.